kavitakanojiya/capstone-machine-learning/author_attribution_report.md

 ### Metrics

-Stylometry and author attribution deals with the patterns of the writings, language semantics and language itself.
+Stylometry and authorship attribution deals with the patterns of the writings, language semantics and language itself.
 We have to consider stopwords and punctuations both.

 As this is feature-based classification problem, we are going to use Supervised Learning algorithm to solve this.